Protecting Language Models Against Unauthorized Distillation through Trace Rewriting: Methodology

 \section{Methodology}

 In this section, we present two classes of approaches that operate at different levels of abstraction and control.
 The first is \emph{instruction-based rewriting}, which uses an LLM assistant to rewrite the original responses, and can be applied to both anti-distillation and watermarking objectives.
 The second is \emph{gradient-based rewriting}, in which we use gradient methods to explicitly optimize the target objective, and which we use solely for anti-distillation.
+Conceptually, gradient-based rewriting serves as the principled starting point that directly optimizes for student degradation, while instruction-based rewriting offers a more practical alternative that leverages LLMs' semantic understanding of reasoning quality to achieve desired trace manipulation.
 We describe each in further detail below.